cforte7/Random-Event-Analysis/README.md

 ```
   ![Empirical Distribution Functions](Figures/Comparison_histogram2.png)

   From visual inspection we can see there are clear differences in the behaviors and outcomes of the two samples.
 The EDF for the geometric sample is what would be expected, with a roughly 15% chance of a success with zero failures, and decreasing probabilities thereafter.
-For our game sample we see that the probability of having zero failures is not near the expected 15% chance of occurance and actually has a maximum value centered around 5 failures.
+For our game sample we see that the probability of having zero failures is not near the expected 15% chance of occurrance and actually has a maximum value centered around 5 failures.
   ```python
   bernoulli = ''.join(bernoulli)
 bern_list = (bernoulli).split('1')